 A keen chamber musician, Alejandra has shared stage alongside artists of great reputation such as Nicolas Dautricourt, Alexander Gold, Roberto González, Claudio Martínez Menher, Felix Renggli, David Watkin, Gordan Nikolitch and Tim Hugh.
 In 2016 she formed a duo with the Japanese pianist Eriko Ishimoto with whom has given several critically aclaimed recitals, including their debut concert at Teatro Rosalía dedicated to the memory of David Ethève.

-Alejandra has toured around England, Portugal, Italy, Spain and the United Arab Emirates and performed at the Emirates Palace Auditorium, Wigmore Hall, Barbican Centre, Amaryllis Concert Hall, Milton Court Concert Hall, LSO St Luke´s, Palau de la Música Catalana, Auditorio Nacional in Madrid, Casa da Música in Porto, Palacio de Festivales in Cantabria, Teatro Afundación in Vigo, Teatro Jofre, Palacio de la Ópera in A Coruña or Círculo de las Artes in Lugo.
+Alejandra has toured around England, Portugal, Italy, Spain and the United Arab Emirates and has performed at venues like the Emirates Palace Auditorium, Wigmore Hall, Barbican Centre, Amaryllis Concert Hall, Milton Court Concert Hall, LSO St Luke´s, Palau de la Música Catalana, Auditorio Nacional in Madrid, Casa da Música in Porto, Palacio de Festivales in Cantabria, Teatro Afundación in Vigo, Teatro Jofre, Palacio de la Ópera in A Coruña or Círculo de las Artes in Lugo.

-Alejandra has taken part in various International Music Festivals including the Abu Dabhi Classics Music Festival, the Pierre Boulez 90th Birthday Festival, Encuentro de Música y Academia de Santander, Brandenbourg Spring Choral Festival, Bohemian Dreams Festival, Festival Cine Europa, Semana de Música Religiosa de Cuenca and Joaquin Turina International Chamber Music Festival.
+Alejandra has taken part in various International Music Festivals including the Abu Dabhi Classics Music Festival, the Pierre Boulez 90th Birthday Festival, Encuentro de Música y Academia de Santander, Brandenburg Spring Choral Festival, Bohemian Dreams Festival, Festival Cine Europa, Semana de Música Religiosa de Cuenca and Joaquin Turina International Chamber Music Festival.

 Alejandra has appeared Live at the BBC Radio 3 programme "In tune" and has been principal cellist of the Donatella Flick LSO Conducting Competition.
 In 2012 she co-organised and lead the series of recitals "Homage to Catalunya" with the Perseidas Ensemble, celebrating the anniversary of three of the most important Catalan composers of the 20th Century: Montsalvatge, Toldrá and Mompou, broadcast at the Euro Classical Online Festival.
 In 2011, she was selected to give a series of lunchtime concerts and workshops at the Wigmore Hall with the Quartz Piano Trio.
-In 2010, was selected to the LSO Strings Academy where she performed Verklärte Nacht by Schoenberg with Tim Hugh at LSO St Luke´s.
+In 2010, was awarded the LSO Strings Academy where she performed Verklärte Nacht by Schoenberg with Tim Hugh at LSO St Luke´s.

 As a soloist, Alejandra appeared at the Anglo-Spanish 5th Annual Concert performing the Haydn Cello Concerto in D Major at St Paul´s Knightsbridge in 2013.
-In 2011, she formed as artistic director and principal cellist the Solo Artist Ensemble, giving her debut performing the Vivaldi Double Cello Concerto in G minor at the Livery Hall in London.
+In 2011 formed as artistic director and principal cellist the Solo Artist Ensemble, giving her debut performing the Vivaldi Double Cello Concerto in G minor at the Livery Hall in London.

 Alejandra has performed in public masterclasses given by some of the foremost cellists including David Ethève, Lluís Claret, Angel Luis Quintana, Marçal Cervera, Reimund Korupp, Pieter Wispelwey, Oleg Kogan, Alexander Baillie, Antonio Lysy, Gary Hoffman, Tim Hugh, Johannes Goritzki, Rebecca Gilliver, Valentin Erben and received artistic mentorship by the Belcea Quartet, the Florestan Trio, the Endellion Quartet and other artists like Selma Gokcen, Caroline Palmer, Alasdair Tait, Richard and Robin Ireland, Krysia Osostowicz, Wolfgang Redik, Rachel Podger, Pavlo Beznosiuk, Rachel Roberts, Carole Presland, Gordon Back, Matthew Johns and Evan Rothstein, to mention some.